Basketball Player Alex Stepheson Aims For Slam Dunk With El Crew PE

 Stepheson and Matthew Moses, the design and production manager who consults on El Crew PE, said that the T-shirts were intended to evoke the spirit of the basketball and sports lifestyle.
 Moses said that the T-shirts’ fabric, a tri-blend, also was intended to offer comfort to the touch.

 “The garments are really soft.
 Alex was ahead of the curve when he wanted to make comfortable clothes last year.
 We put a focus on materials that are soft to fit his vision,” Moses said.
 Moses is the founder and chief executive officer of Apparel By SMG, a downtown Los Angeles apparel design and production agency that makes private-label clothing for clients such as Google, Facebook and YouTube.
+Apparel by SMG also produces a house brand called Mansfield Outpost.

-El Crew PE also produces a house brand called Mansfield Outpost, with basketball as the inspiration for the brand’s first T-shirt.
+Basketball practices were the inspiration for the first T-shirt produced by El Crew PE.
 The graphics on this heather-grey tee feature a hoop and a basketball and the logo El Crew PE, 1997 Div.
 Champs.
 Stepheson led his team to a youth-league championship in 1997 at Los Angeles’ Pan Pacific Park Recreation Center.
 For a prize, he and his team were given championship T-shirts.

 “It inspired me to collect as many T-shirts as I could.
 It looked cool and felt like a rite of passage getting the shirt,” Stepheson said.
 T-shirts with sports themes followed.
 One T-shirt features a graphic of marathon runners.
 The marathon shirt is part of a trio of T-shirts named the Triathlon Set.
 Later this year, El Crew PE will be releasing a T-shirt with a bicycling theme and another with swimming graphics.